 The plaza was finished in 1916.
 It takes its name from the Grand Army of the Potomac, which was the Union Army in the American Civil War.
 The bronze statue depicts Union General William Tecumseh Sherman by American artist Augustus Saint Gaudens.
 When the Civil War ended, Sherman moved to New York City and rode his horse and carriage through Central Park daily.

 In October 2011 an early snowstorm damaged the trees surrounding the Sherman statue.

-Central Park Conservancy has begun rehabilitating the plaza by rebuilding infrastructure, installing new pavements and site furnishings, and replanting the trees lost in the 2011 snowstorm.
-The work will be completed in early 2015.
-Check back for further updates on this project.
+Central Park Conservancy is rehabilitating the plaza by rebuilding infrastructure; installing new pavements, benches, and lighting; replacing the trees lost in the 2011 snowstorm; and re-gilding the statue of General Sherman.
+The work is expected to be completed in early 2015.

 Fifth Avenue between 58th and 60th Streets.